angular-data-grid/angular-data-grid.github.io/README.md

 ### URL Synchronization
 You can disable/enable URL synchronization for the whole grid or on a level of particular filter.

-Global parameter `gridOptions.urlSync` (boolean) works for the whole grid.
+Global parameter `gridOptions.urlSync` (boolean, default is 'false') works for the whole grid.

 Each filter has optional parameter `disable-url` (boolean, default is 'false').
 If you set it to **true**, URL-synchronization for this particular filter will be disabled.